WHATWG

 • Editor’s comments on the pull request have all been resolved, and the pull request for the Contribution has been merged by the Editor.

-• The pull request has been approved to change a WHATWG Living Standard.
+• The pull request has resulted in a change to a WHATWG Living Standard.